nrkno/sofie-core/packages/documentation/docs/user-guide/dictionary.md

 All user interactions work in the Storyboard mode the same as in Timeline mode: Takes, AdLibs, Holds and moving the [Next Point](#next-point) around the Rundown.

-## Additional views
+## Additional Views

-Sofie features a few separate views, such as the prompter, [read about them here](features-and-configuration/sofie-pages.md).
+Sofie features several separate views, such as the prompter, [read about them here](features/sofie-views.md).

 ![Prompter View](/img/docs/main/prompter-view.png)